d9magai/Ec2MetadataGetter/README.md

 - An additional method called `getMultiple` which fetches multiple instance attributes specified in an array
 - Caching support.
 The same request repeated twice on the same machine will give a cached response.
 - Custom caching directory.
 The constructor now takes a cache storage directory and uses that.
-- Support for returning dummy data so as to run this on dev environments (only works if composer has installed dev dependencies)
+- Support for returning dummy data

 ### Usage: